jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

         .b(b[3]),
-        .cin(c_temp[2]), // Carry-in from the previous less significant adder .s(s[3]),        // Sum bit for the most significant position .count(count)    // Final carry-out which is the carry-out of the entire 4-bit addition );
+        .cin(c_temp[2]), // Carry-in from the previous less significant adder .s(s[3]),        // Sum bit for the most significant position .count(count)    // Final carry-out, which is the carry-out of the entire 4-bit addition );

 endmodule